 Hydraulic fracturing or “fracking” has given natural gas and oil production a new lease on life.

-Protection: The constant abrasion of frac sand can wear down your material handling and transloading equipment and cut into your profits.
+The constant abrasion of frac sand can wear down your material handling and transloading equipment and cut into your profits.
 That’s why urethane specialists like Mark Tool create liners and coatings that reduce the abrasion of frac sand.
-This means fewer repair costs for your operation
+This means fewer repair costs for your operation.

-Seals: Valves take a beating from repeated cycling in highly abrasive fracking fluids.
+Valves take a beating from repeated cycling in highly abrasive fracking fluids.
 But urethane valve seals let you run longer and more efficiently.
-Urethane and polyurethane is also used to seal pistons and plunger-style pumps as well as positive displacement-style pumps.
+Urethane and polyurethane are also used to seal pistons and plunger-style pumps as well as positive displacement-style pumps.

 Polyurethane piston seals can reduce costly downtime and eliminate leaks.
 Urethane well service and veering packings for positive displacement pumps also have exceptional compressive force resistance to manage side loading, yet remain pliable enough for sealing.